 If you have a little of each of the ingredients below, you're in for a pretty fantastic, healthy smoothie.

 - Something fruity: It's just really hard to go wrong with the fruit type.
 Use what you have, use what you love, and mix and match.
-One of the things you'll want to pay attention to though is how juicy your fruit is—the juicer the fruit, the less milk or liquid you'll need for blending and vice versa.
+One of the things you'll want to pay attention to though is how juicy your fruit is—the juicer the fruit, the less liquid you'll need for blending and vice versa.

 - Something icy: Blending ingredients produces a little heat, so you'll want something to cool things back down.
 Of course, ice works great, but if you have frozen fruit, that should do the trick.